forkspacer/docs/src/content/docs/reference/CRDs/module.md

 # Module

 The `Module` resource represents an installable component or application that can be deployed into a `Workspace`.
-Modules reference resource definitions (Helm charts or custom plugins) and support hibernation to reduce resource consumption.
+Modules reference resource definitions (Helm charts or custom modules) and support hibernation to reduce resource consumption.

 ## API Group and Version